Sam Ryder: 2022–2024: There's Nothing but Space, Man!

 On 12 May 2023, Ryder released his new single "Mountain" for a global brand campaign with Ottobock, and performed it at the Eurovision Song Contest 2023 with some of their disabled performers who joined him on stage.
 It peaked at number 35 on the UK Singles Chart.
 On 24 May 2023, he released a collaboration with Brian May, called "Fought & Lost" for the drama series Ted Lasso.
 He performed the song with Hannah Waddingham (who was also one of the presenters of the 2023 Eurovision contest) at the Grammy Museum in Los Angeles.
 In July, was nominated for his first Primetime Emmy Award for Outstanding Original Music and Lyrics.

 In August, Ryder was announced as a nominee for the MTV Video Music Awards.
 His song 'All the Way Over' was nominated for Push Performance of the Year category.
 In September, he had parted ways with his record label of 3 years, Parlophone, following the completion of his one-album deal.
 In November, Ryder won a Hollywood Music in Media Award for his song "Fought & Lost."
-That same month he released a brand new single called "You're Christmas to Me" for the Your Christmas or Mine 2 soundtrack and it peaked at number two on the UK Singles Chart.
+That same month he released a brand new single called "You're Christmas to Me" for the Your Christmas or Mine 2 soundtrack and it peaked at number two on the UK Singles Chart, becoming the Christmas number two after being beaten to the top spot by "Last Christmas" by Wham!.